opticyclic/azure-ad-react-demo/README.md

 * Add redirect URI (http://localhost:3000 for this demo)
 * Register

+**NOTE:** It is possible to put another redirect URIs in _after_ you have registered.
+This allows you to have localhost for development and also the host of your deployed code at the same time.

 After the app is created go to Authentication
 * Tick Access Tokens
 * Tick ID Tokens